New job? Make the most of your employee benefits

 - Health insurance premiums and Health Savings Account (HSA) contributions

 - Flexible Spending Account (FSA) contributions for expenses like child care, dental, vision care and eligible out-of-pocket medical expenses

-- Certain transportation and parking benefits and related payroll deductions
+- Certain transportation and parking benefits up to a certain amount per month

-If you have retirement savings in a previous employer’s defined contribution plan, you have a few options for it when you start a new job.
-You may be able to simply leave it where it is.
-You may be able to move it into your new employer’s retirement plan or into a traditional or Roth IRA.
-You can generally cash it out.
+If you have retirement account in a previous employer’s defined contribution plan, you have a few options for it when you start a new job.
+Depending on the terms of your retirement plan, you may be able to simply leave it where it is.
+You may be able to move it into your new employer’s retirement plan if the new employer’s plan allows rollover contributions or into a traditional or Roth IRA.
+You may cash it out, depending on the plan’s terms.
 Or you can do a combination of these things.

 Consider all the factors and implications before you make your choice.
-For example, if you take your retirement savings in cash when you leave a job, you will likely pay an additional tax if you are not at least age 55 in the year of the distribution, and the distribution might push you into a higher tax bracket.
+For example, if you elect a distribution of your pre-tax contributions and earnings of your retirement account in cash when you leave a job, your distribution will be subject to federal income tax and potentially state and local tax, as well as a likely additional 10% federal tax if you are not at least age 55 in the year of distribution unless an exception applies.
+The distribution might also push you into a higher tax bracket.

-Each choice involves potentially different investment options and services, fees and expenses, withdrawal options, required minimum distributions and tax treatment, and provides different protection from creditors and legal judgments.
-For more information, read the Merrill Edge® article on what to do with your retirement savings if you’re changing jobs or retiring.
-Or learn more about rollover IRAs at merrilledge.com or by calling a Merrill Edge rollover specialist at 888.637.3343.
+Each choice involves potentially different investment options and services, fees and expenses, withdrawal options, required minimum distributions and tax treatment (particularly with reference to employer stock), and provides different protection from creditors and legal judgments.

 No matter how you decide to handle the benefits your new job offers, make sure to dig into your new employer’s plans and policies early.
 And don’t be afraid to ask questions.
 Your human resources and benefits representatives can help you make sense of the employer’s policies and programs.
 The better you know your new job’s benefits, the better you can take advantage of them.